 My daughter attended St. Barnabas and is now at Freeman's.
 I started working here in September 2014.
 I am a busy mum to three children and in any spare time I have I enjoy cycling and DIY.

 I am a married mum of three young daughters and joined St Barnabas in October 2013 when my youngest started school.
 I undertook many of the administrative functions at the school and I am the person you are most likely to speak to if you contact the school.
 I took on the bursar role in September 2016.
 Outside of my working day, I am a busy mum doing all the endless jobs this entails!
 I enjoy my busy family life, holidays and catching up with friends.

 I joined St Barnabas in September 2015.
-As well as teaching Hedgehog class I am also the Foundation and PE lead.
+As well as teaching Hedgehog class I am also the Foundation and PE lead and from September 2017 will be acting Deputy Head.
 I have been teaching for over 18 years in both village and town schools.
 I am married with two teenage sons and have a keen interest in sport, in particular running and cycling.
 I have competed in duathlons, triathlons and athletics, although now I am competing less and cheering my son on instead.
 I also take a weekly circuits class for my local athletics club and have recently started the school lunchtime running club.

 I started working at St Barnabas as a parent helper/lunchtime supervisor in 2002.
 I was then employed as a TA working 1:1 with a statemented child, when he left the school, I was employed as a class TA.
 I have worked in all the year groups and am currently in Reception.

 I have two grown up sons and two grandchildren who I enjoy spending time with.
 I love reading and like to keep fit by going to the gym and zumba classes.